lanl/ExactPack/doc/source/developers_guide.rst

     including the choices of any default values.
 (See the notes in :ref:`doc-params` for the correct format to do this.)

-* Unittests for the solver are provided.
+* Unit tests for the solver are provided.

-  * Unittests should be documented to indicate what they do and why these tests are selected.
+  * Unit tests should be documented to indicate what they do and why these tests are selected.

-  * At a minimum, unittests should demonstrate that the solver reproduces the correct results in limiting cases and well established, previously published, data.
+  * At a minimum, unit tests should demonstrate that the solver reproduces the correct results in limiting cases and well established, previously published, data.